iryna-kondr/scikit-llm/README.md

 - ⭐ Star Scikit-LLM on GitHub (click the star button in the top right corner)
 - 🐦 Check out our related project - [Falcon AutoML](https://github.com/OKUA1/falcon)
-- 💡 Provide your feedback or propose ideas in the [issues](https://github.com/iryna-kondr/scikit-llm/issues) section
+- 💡 Provide your feedback or propose ideas in the [issues](https://github.com/iryna-kondr/scikit-llm/issues) section or [Discord](https://discord.gg/NTaRnRpf)
 - 🔗 Post about Scikit-LLM on LinkedIn or other platforms

 ## Documentation 📚